nkdmiller/stock-report-redux/README.md

 ## How to start Stock Report

-To run, please download the zip file and extract to a directory you can access.
-Then in your terminal cd to the root directory.
-Run "bundle install" and then "rake start".
-It should open your browser automatically, but if not navigate to http://localhost:3000/ in your preferred browser.
+To run, please download the zip file and extract to a directory you can access. go to root directory

+--Install Ruby Gems and Rails
+bundle install OR bundle exec install

+--Create local SQLite DB
+bundle exec rake db:migrate

+--Install node_modules
+npm install
+cd client
+npm install

+--Start Program
+rake start

 ## Contributions